PaulaSawczuk/GroupProject-UGT-FEAS/README.md

   This will launch the app in your default web browser.

-**Note:** Ensure that Node.js and npm are installed on your system follow instructions on the official [Node.js](https://nodejs.org/en/download/) download site.
+**Note:** Ensure that Node.js and npm are installed on your system.
+Follow instructions on the official [Node.js](https://nodejs.org/en/download/) download site.

 ## EnStrap.int Test Data and File Format Requirements

-When EnStrap.int is launched, the data for testing the app can be accessed via [Test Data Folder](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/tree/main/TestData) on GitHub.
+When EnStrap.int is launched, the data for testing the app can be accessed via the [Test Data Folder](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/tree/main/TestData) on GitHub.
 The tool supports files in .csv and .txt formats only.
 The data must include at least one *expression file* and its corresponding *annotation file*.

 ### File Format Requirements
 The tool is designed to work with two types of files that contain different information, identified by specific column naming conventions.